 Editor’s note: Nobody wants to end up on the Bad Debtor’s Register, known as Fichero de Morosos in Spain, but this grinding crisis has forced many locals and foreigners alike into default on their Spanish debts.
-Solicitor Raymundo Larraín Nesbitt explains the most important things to know about the Bad Debtor’s List in Spain.
+Lawyer Raymundo Larraín Nesbitt explains the most important things to know about the Bad Debtor’s List in Spain.

 By Raymundo Larraín Nesbitt

 Spain has ‘technically’ exited its seven year recession.
 However, the financial aftermath continues to look grim for most of the population (with the exception of our political class, of course).
 As a consequence, over 100,000 people are added each month to Spain’s dreaded bad debtor’s lists.

 This article explains how you may be included in one of them (even unbeknownst to yourself!), the severe financial consequences this has (in Spain) and how to remove yourself from a black list.

 In Spain companies will include you on non-payment in a bad creditor’s list such as EXPERIAN, ASNEF or RAI which has dire consequences as it adversely affects your credit score and by extension hampers your future borrowing ability.

 You may think that the people who are normally included in debtor’s black lists are in most cases professional non-payers or maybe families hit by the brunt of Spain’s financial downturn.
 However you would be surprised to learn there are multiple cases reported in which a person with a spotless credit track record is included out of spite by a company as a result of a legitimate dispute over a questionable invoice.
 At other times it may fall down to something as clumsy as a careless oversight on paying a service.

 - Your telephone company charges you €800 for roaming fees on a five-day trip to Egypt.
 Your mobile was switched off all the time.
 You refuse to pay until they give you an explanation.
 The mobile company declines explaining and blacklists you immediately.